-If you'd like to know which strains of bacteria or types of parasites or yeasts that our tests detect, take a look at our Biomarkers pdf.
+If you'd like to know which strains of bacteria or types of parasites or yeasts that our tests detect, take a look at our sample report.

 Each of our Gut Health Tests analyse different strains of bacteria, parasites or yeasts.

-If you're interested in understanding more, take a look at our Biomarkers pdf.
+If you're interested in understanding more, read our sample report.

 There are many different 'levels' of bacterial families.
 Bacteria have the same kind of relationships to each other as animals do.
 For example, we are mammals.
 We are a specific type of mammal: a primate.
 And we are a specific type of primate: a human.